The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 On Oct 12, 8,000 tickets were released for his Jan 6 show, and these were all gone in about two hours.
 On Oct 13, another 8,000 tickets became available for the Jan 7 show.
 These were snapped up more quickly, in an hour.

-iMe Singapore then explored the possibility of an additional show, and this came into fruition on Nov 24, when the final batch of 8,000 tickets for Jan 5 were released.
+iMe Singapore then explored the possibility of an additional show, and this came to fruition on Nov 24, when the final batch of 8,000 tickets for Jan 5 were released.
 They were gone in four hours.

-The spokeswoman attributed the demand to Xue’s funny and “jokester” nature.
+The spokeswoman attributed the demand to Xue’s “jokester” nature.
 She said: “His show is not just about good music, but it is also about him showing his funny side to fans.
 He is a very sincere person, and this attracts more people to like and follow his music.”

 She added that his fans are mostly working adults aged 18 to 45.
 They include millennials, a large portion of Gen Z and a sliver of younger Gen Xers.

 Xue’s Extraterrestrial World Tour kicked off in 2021 and has stopped at Chinese cities such as Guangzhou, Chengdu and Shanghai.
 During the three-hour show, he is expected to transform into an interstellar executive who descends from an alien planet and is ordered to destroy Earth.
-However, on the eve of earth’s destruction, he is inspired by the beauty of mankind and sacrifices himself to save the planet instead.
+However, on the eve of Earth’s destruction, he is inspired by the beauty of mankind and sacrifices himself to save the planet instead.

 Born and raised in Shanghai, Xue was primarily brought up by his father, as his mother died of heart disease when he was four.
 In his early years, he studied fine art, painting and later, hotel management at the Glion Institute of Higher Education in Switzerland.